Career opportunities for students majoring in English

-English majors will graduate with well-developed critical thinking skills, analytical skills, skills in writing and argumentation, expanded levels of creativity, and the ability to express his or her ideas concisely.
+English majors will graduate with well-developed critical thinking skills, analytical skills, skills in writing and argumentation, expanded levels of creativity, and the ability to express their ideas concisely.

 In an age of technology and information, these skills are in high demand in the workplace.
 Students finishing within this department will find that they have substantially increased their own marketability to an incredibly broad array of work environments and career choices.

-As examples of how an English degree can lead you to interesting and dynamic career paths, consider Martin Dempsey, chairman of the Joint Chiefs of Staff, and Harold Varmus, director of the National Cancer Institute, Nobel laureate and former director of the National Institutes of Health.
-They both hold Master’s degrees in English.
-As Michael Bérubé, the director of the Institute for the Arts and Humanities at Pennsylvania State University, and the 2012 president of the Modern Language Association, explains in a recent editorial for CNN, ”Dempsey studied Joseph Conrad and William Butler Yeats; Varmus concentrated on Anglo-Saxon literature.
+As examples of how an English degree can lead you to interesting and dynamic career paths, consider Martin Dempsey, chairman of the Joint Chiefs of Staff, and Harold Varmus, director of the National Cancer Institute, Nobel laureate, and former director of the National Institutes of Health.
+They both hold master’s degrees in English.
+As Michael Bérubé, director of the Institute for the Arts and Humanities at Pennsylvania State University and the 2012 president of the Modern Language Association, explains in a recent editorial for CNN, ”Dempsey studied Joseph Conrad and William Butler Yeats; Varmus concentrated on Anglo-Saxon literature.
 In other words, they immersed themselves in dealing with complex material that requires intense concentration, and they honed their intellectual skills in so doing.
-It turns out that those skills are useful – and transferable – anywhere there is thinking to be done.”
-(Michael Bérubé, Jan.
-4, 2013, “What will you do with an English Degree?
+It turns out that those skills are useful—and transferable—anywhere there is thinking to be done” (Michael Bérubé, Jan.
+4, 2013, “What Will You Do with an English Degree?
 Plenty.”
 CNN http://schoolsofthought.blogs.cnn.com).

-Further, you might be interested to know that many entrepreneurs in the high-tech industry come from liberal arts backgrounds including English.
+Further, you might be interested to know that many entrepreneurs in the high-tech industry come from liberal arts backgrounds, including English.
 For example, Jayson Jarmen, CEO of Lux, an Internet company and Ernst and Young entrepreneur of the year in 1998, also received a Masters degree in English.
-At a recent meeting of the Board of Directors for his high-tech company, he discovered that five of the six members had been English majors, the sixth majored in Japanese literature! (“English Grads, Brilliant Careers” College of Arts & Sciences, University of Washington, Winter-Spring 2006.)
+At a recent meeting of the Board of Directors for his high-tech company, he discovered that five of the six members had been English majors, and the sixth majored in Japanese literature (“English Grads, Brilliant Careers” College of Arts & Sciences, University of Washington, Winter-Spring 2006).

 - Mastery in language gives you so much pleasure in life along with success in business.